PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 ## Installing UTM

-The virtualization software we are going for this setup is [UTM](https://mac.getutm.app/).
+The virtualization software we are going to use for this setup is [UTM](https://mac.getutm.app/).
 You can obtain it through [App Store](https://apps.apple.com/us/app/utm-virtual-machines/id1538878817) for $10 USD or directly through [GitHub](https://github.com/utmapp/UTM/releases) free of charge.

 Personally, I would recommend using the App Store, since you are getting automatic updates with it, and a small donation would really help out the developers.